Mistakes happen and schedules change, which is why you can often change registration information and test dates after you’ve registered.

 You can change to or from the SAT with Essay without a change fee, but you do pay the price difference between the two tests if you’re switching to the SAT with Essay.

-You may be able to switch on test day, but it’s up to the test center supervisor and depends on whether they have enough materials, space, and staff.
+You may be able to switch on test day, but it's up to the test center coordinator and depends on whether they have enough materials, space, and staff.
 You will be seated after other students.

 Why: Photo does not meet test center requirements.